 The Senate consists of 67 members plus the Speaker, who is an ex-officio member.
 Article 98 of the Constitution establishes that the Senate shall consist of the following:- Forty-seven (47) members each elected by the registered voters of the counties, each county constituting a single member constituency; Sixteen (16) women members who shall be nominated by political parties according to their proportion of members of the Senate elected under clause (a) in accordance with Article 90; Two members (2), being one man and one woman, representing the youth; Two (2) members, being one man and one woman, representing persons with disabilities; and The Speaker, who shall be an ex officio member.

-The members of the National Assembly are referred as Members of Parliament (MP) while the Members of the Senate are referred as Senators.
-Both the MPs and Senators serve a 5-year term.
+The members of the National Assembly are referred to as Members of Parliament (MP) while the members of the Senate are referred to as Senators.
+Both MPs and Senators serve a five-year term.

 The President of the Republic of Kenya, together with the Deputy-President and the Cabinet Secretaries comprise the executive.
 The President shall nominate and, with the approval of the National Assembly, appoint Cabinet Secretaries.
 A Cabinet Secretary shall not be a Member of Parliament.
 The President is elected directly for a 5-year term.
 In order to win, a candidate must garner 50% plus 1 votes and 25% in half of 47 counties.